-This Chicken Tinga recipe is juicy shredded chicken slowly simmered in a zesty tomato-chipotle sauce.
-Serve it as tacos, tostadas, burritos, or tortas.
-Very easy to prepare.
+This chicken tinga recipe is easy to make with juicy shredded chicken simmered in a zesty chipotle sauce, perfect for tacos, tostadas, burritos, or tortas.

 Let's make some chicken tinga today, my friends.
 You're going to LOVE this recipe.

 What is Chicken Tinga?
 Chicken Tinga is a classic Mexican dish of shredded chicken that cooks low and slow in a tomato-based sauce seasoned with chipotle peppers, onion, garlic, and other spices.
 The resulting chicken is smoky and spicy and everyone loves it.

 It's a versatile dish, too, as you can serve it up however you'd like.
 Use it to fill warmed corn or flour tortillas for tacos.
 Spoon it over crispy tortillas for easy chipotle tostadas.

 Fancy a burrito?
 Or a Mexican torta?
 Chicken Tinga has you covered.

 It also freezes wonderfully, so make extra and keep in the freezer for quick and easy lunch or dinner meals throughout the week.

 Where does Tinga Come From?

 Chicken tinga comes to us from Puebla, Mexico.
 It's a classic authentic Mexican recipe defined by it's silky and somewhat spicy sauce made primarily from tomatoes and smoky chipotle chilies in adobo sauce.

 Let's talk about how we make it, shall we?
 It's super easy, which I love.